What is the process for putting a baby up for adoption?

 - Once we get to know everyone, we will present you with only those families who are a match for your criteria.

-Adopting families come in a variety of ages, races, religions, and life styles.
-You will always choose who adopts your baby.
+Finally, couples looking to adopt come in a variety of ages, races, religions, and lifestyles.
+Most importantly, you will always choose who adopts your baby.

 Who pays the doctor’s bill?

 In every state, the adopting family may pay all medical bills that aren’t covered by your medical insurance.
-We can help you obtain insurance, if you wish.
+Private insurance doesn’t always cover all of your medical bills.
+Sometimes your state’s insurance will cover what private insurance does not.
+We can help you obtain insurance if you wish.
 In most states, this medical assistance can happen prior to and after a woman has put a baby up for adoption.

 Is counseling required?

 You will always decide if you want to talk with an experienced counselor.
 We strongly believe that an adoption should be a win-win situation.
-When a woman is thinking about putting a baby up for adoption, we always encourage counseling both prior to and after the arrival of the baby and understand the grieving process a birth family may go through around the birth of the child.
+When a woman is thinking about putting a baby up for adoption, we always encourage counseling.
+Counseling can be helpful both prior to and after the arrival of the baby.
+Also, counseling will help you understand the grieving process.
 We will refer you to a counselor in your area.
-We will only refer you to a counselor who is neutral as to the outcome of the adoption.
+Ideally, we will refer you to a counselor who is neutral as to the outcome of the adoption.
 Counseling bills are paid by the adopting family through our trust account.
 There is no cost to you at all!